syswonder/hvisor-book-en/src/chap02/subchap01/UbootFitImage-ZCU102.md

 };
 ```

-Here, `__ROOT_LINUX_IMAGE__`, `__ROOT_LINUX_DTB__`, and `__HVISOR_TMP_PATH__` will be replaced with actual paths by the `sed` command in the Makefile.
-In the ITS source code, it is mainly divided into images and configurations sections.
+Here, `__ROOT_LINUX_IMAGE__`, `__ROOT_LINUX_DTB__`, `__HVISOR_TMP_PATH__` will be replaced with actual paths by the `sed` command in the Makefile.
+In the ITS source code, it mainly consists of images and configurations sections.
 The images section defines the files to be packaged, and the configurations section defines how to combine these files.
-During UBOOT boot, it will automatically load the corresponding files to the specified address according to the default configuration in configurations, and multiple configurations can be set to support loading different configuration images at boot time.
+During UBOOT booting, the files specified in the default configuration in configurations will be automatically loaded to the specified address.
+Multiple configurations can be set to support the loading of different image configurations at boot time.

-Makefile corresponding command for mkimage:
+The corresponding mkimage command in the Makefile:

 ```Makefile
 .PHONY: gen-fit